Erndtebrück: Transport

 The community is connected to its neighbours by Federal Highways (Bundesstraßen) 62 and 480.
 Furthermore, trains run on the Rothaar Railway to both Siegen and Bad Berleburg, and on the Upper Lahn Valley (Obere Lahntalbahn) to Marburg.
 Until 1944, there was also a rail connection to Altenhundem with the Erndtebrück-Altenhundem line, but this came to an end late in the Second World War as retreating German Army units blew its bridges up.
 Some of the tunnels along the line are still preserved.

+Erndtebrück is located in the area of the fare association Westfalen-Tarif.

 Public institutions

 Erndtebrück is home to the German Air Force's Reserve Range of Command 2 (Einsatzführungsbereich 2), formerly 5th Teaching Group of Technical School 1 (V. Lehrgruppe der Technischen Schule 1), the Air Force's programming centre for air defence and a health squad to take care of the airmen.